Trevor Yeung. Courtesy the artist. Photo: South Ho.

 I was thinking about the way an art space often offers a contrasting temperature from the outside.
 When you are in hot places, it offers a cold climate.
 And when you are in places that are super cold, it provides a warm environment.
 They are places that offer comfort.
 So I was thinking about how the art space is a place meant to be comfortable for human beings, and they are also spaces that ensure the protection of an artwork.

 ADSo is this in someway connected to your previous work?

 TYMy work always deals with the physicality of the space it is shown in.
-I like to engage with the audience in terms of seeing how the work and the way it is presented impacts the audience. —[O]
+I like to engage with audiences in terms of seeing how the work and the way it is presented impacts audiences. —[O]